johnkerl/miller/docs6/reference-dsl-variables.rst

     asserting_present
     asserting_string

-Please see :ref:`cookbook-data-cleaning-examples` for examples of how to use these.
+See :doc:`data-cleaning-examples` for examples of how to use these.

 Type-declarations for local variables, function parameter, and function return values ...............................................................................................